Tungus Republic: Dissolution

 Members of the Council of People's Commissars of the Yakut ASSR with amnestied leaders of the 1925 rebels.

 In May 1925, in the course of the peace negotiations between M.K.
 Artemyev and I.Y.Strod, R.F.
 Kulakovsky, both sides managed to find a meeting point.

-Artemyev was convinced that the leader of the Yakut ASSR did not carried out the policy of terror, a national revival is being carried out in the republic, and the question of the accession of the Tungus region to the Yakut ASSR is at the discussion stage.
+Artemyev was convinced that the leader of the Yakut ASSR did not carry out the policy of terror, that a national revival was being carried out in the republic, and that the question of the accession of the Tungus region to the Yakut ASSR was at the discussion stage.
 As a result of successful negotiations on May 9, a peace agreement was concluded and the detachment of M.K.
 Artemyev unanimously decided to lay down arms.
-On July 18, the detachment led by P. Karamzin in the Medvejya area, located 50 km from Okhotsk, joined the peace surrender.
+On July 18, the detachment led by P. Karamzin in the Medvejya area, located 50 km from Okhotsk, joined the peaceful surrender.
 In total, 484 rebels from the Artemyev detachment and 35 rebels of Karamzin detachment laid down arms.
 Out of the 484 rebels in the Artemyev detachment, there were 315 Yakuts, 85 Tunguses, 46 Russians, 3 Tatars, 2 Poles, one Kamchadal, one Korean and 14 persons of unknown nationality.